jscad/OpenJSCAD.org/packages/desktop/README.md

 ## Overview

-- this app works pretty much like the web based OpenJSCAD.org (but does not included a text editor, see below)
+- this app works pretty much like the web based JSCAD (but does not included a text editor, see below)
 - it automatically saves & reloads most settings and the last design you were working on on restart
 - there is basic theming support (only two are present, you can change them but not add more at this time)